syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeView/Drag-and-Drop.md

 </td>
 </tr>
 </table>

 ## Restriction

-You can restrict the dragged nodes to be dropped at siblings or children’s level by using “**AllowDropSibling**” and ’‘**AllowDropChild’** properties.
+You can restrict the dragged nodes to be dropped at siblings or children’s level by using **AllowDropSibling** and **AllowDropChild** properties.